Dynamical tides in Jupiter and other rotationally flattened planets and stars with stable stratification

 \subsection{Jupiter's dynamical $k_{42}$}

 Although our calculations produce qualitatively similar waves to those described by \citet{Lin2023}, with our inclusion of centrifugal flattening---excluded by both \citet{Idini2022b} and \citet{Lin2023}---we observe a much stronger dynamical impact on the tesseral ratios $k_{\ell m}$ with $\ell>m.$ Fig. \ref{fig:dk42} plots the per cent deviation of $Re[k_{42}]$ profiles computed for the three models shown in Figs. \ref{fig:jup_k222}-\ref{fig:jup_k424} from ``hydrostatic'' $Re[k_{42}^\text{hs}]$ (see Equation \ref{eq:hs}) values comparable with those computed by \citet{Wahl2017,Wahl2020} and \citet{Nettelmann2019}.
 We compute $k_{42}^\text{hs}$ profiles with the modal expansion described in Section \ref{sec:modal}, using oscillations calculated in the inviscid limit for the neutrally stratified model.
-Note that the isentropic and stratified Jupiter models considered here agree precisely in the limit $\omega_t\rightarrow0,$ so this approach yields a hydrostatic $k_{42}^\text{hs}$ that is relevant for all three.
+Note that the real parts of the Love numbers for the isentropic and stratified Jupiter models considered here agree precisely in the limit $\omega_t\rightarrow0,$ so this approach yields a hydrostatic $k_{42}^\text{hs}$ that is relevant for all three.

 The inset highlights the frequency range relevant to Jupiter's Galilean moons, whose $m=2$ tidal frequencies are indicated by dashed grey lines.
 The solid black line again corresponds to the neutrally stratified model.
 Except for a feature near $\omega_t/\Omega\simeq-1.14$ corresponding to a resonance with the longest wavelength retrograde inertial mode, this model exhibits only gradual variation in $Re[k_{42}]$ due to the non-resonant influence of f-modes at much larger frequencies.
 As noted by \citet{Idini2022a}, this contributes a deviation of $\simeq-4\%$ from $k_{42}^\text{hs}$ at Io's frequency, which is insufficient to reconcile the tension between observations and hydrostatic calculations.